 the 3rd trimester is the most critical time to continue exercising

 I highly recommend Deskbound: Standing up to a Sitting World for anyone in general, pregnant or not, to check your body mechanics in everyday life.
 Understand the principles of proper posture and mechanics, then adapt that to a pregnant body.
-If you're more sports inclined, you can get the same info applied more to sports in Becoming a Supple Leopard.

 By the scale, I gained 21lb, though I lost at least 3-4lb of muscle, putting my total weight gain at ~25lb.

-- Core: Transverse Abdominis is key.
+- Transverse Abdominis (core) is key.
 It's the most inner layer of abdominal muscles (not the 6-pack abdominals), and kettlebell windmills, squats, and deadlifts were my go-tos.
 The transverse abdominis prevents diastasis recti (a vertical splitting of your abdominal wall after pregnancy) and is the foundation for functional strength, pregnancy aside.

 - Cardio: Even if it's a boring stair stepper, or a hike, or climbing, get your blood going, just keep it in the aerobic region.

 - Functional activity: choose your favorite, whether it's climbing or prenatal yoga or hiking!
 It'll keep your spirits up!